ParsVoice: A Large-Scale Multi-Speaker Persian Speech Corpus for Text-to-Speech Synthesis

 In this work, we address the scarcity of high-quality Persian speech datasets by introducing ParsVoice, the largest publicly available Persian speech-text corpus tailored for TTS training to date.
-ParsVoice consists of 1,804 hours of clean, segmented speech from 470+ distinct speakers suitable for TTS training, covering 1,364,671 segments from 1,815 automatically identified speaker IDs.
+ParsVoice consists of 2,200 hours of clean, segmented speech suitable for TTS training, covering 1,364,671 segments from 1,815 automatically identified speaker IDs.
 In addition, the broader processed corpus contains 4,096.2 hours of audio, making it useful for a wider range of Persian speech research tasks.

-Alongside the dataset, we provide a fully scalable and automated pipeline for dataset creation.
+Alongside the dataset, we provide a scalable and automated pipeline for dataset creation.
 This pipeline incorporates several key parts, including a BERT-based model to ensure sentence completeness, a binary search algorithm for precise audio-text boundary optimization, and comprehensive audio-text quality assessment frameworks specifically designed for Persian.
 Together, the dataset and the pipeline provide a valuable resource for advancing Persian speech research and TTS development.

-We validated ParsVoice by fine-tuning XTTS, achieving competitive performance with naturalness and speaker similarity MOS scores of 3.6/5 and a speaker similarity SMOS of 4.0/5 (Section~\ref{sec:tts_eval}).
+We validated ParsVoice by fine-tuning XTTS, achieving a naturalness MOS of 3.6/5 and a speaker similarity SMOS of 4.0/5 (Section~\ref{sec:tts_eval}).
 Multi-ASR intelligibility evaluation using both the transcription-pipeline ASR and a fully independent Persian-finetuned Whisper model confirms that the synthesised speech is genuinely intelligible.
-These results confirm the corpus's quality and its suitability for developing robust multi-speaker TTS systems, addressing a critical resource gap in Persian language technology.
+These results confirm the corpus's quality and its suitability for developing multi-speaker TTS systems, addressing a critical resource gap in Persian language technology.